Sexual Harassment Training

 PROTECTING THE COMPLAINANT

 Before completing the investigation, the employer should also take steps to make sure that harassment does not continue.
-If the parties have to be separated, then the separation should not burden the employee who has complained of harassment.
+If the parties must be separated, then the separation should not burden the employee who has complained of harassment.
 An involuntary transfer of the complainant could constitute unlawful retaliation.
 Other examples of interim measures are making scheduling changes to avoid contact between the parties or placing the alleged harasser on nondisciplinary leave with pay pending the conclusion of the investigation.

 An employer should also make clear that it will not tolerate adverse treatment of employees because they report harassment or provide information related to such complaints.
 For example, when management investigates a complaint of harassment, the official who interviews the parties and witnesses should remind these individuals about the prohibition against retaliation.
 Management also should scrutinize employment decisions affecting the complainant and witnesses during and after the investigation to ensure that such decisions are not based on retaliatory motives (EEOC, 1999).